CocoaNutsUIUC/HealthKit-Demo/README.md

         }
     }
 ```
-- In case you are not familar with `didSet`, it's what's called an observer.
-It will be run everytime the varaible is set, which we will implement later.
+- In case you are not familiar with `didSet`, it's what's called an observer.
+It will be run every time the variable is set, which we will implement later.

 #### 2. Create the function `readWeightAndHeight`